A Nonlinear Approach to Dimension Reduction: Introduction

 The constant factor accuracy achieved by this theorem is too weak to achieve the $1+\veps$ distortion asserted in Theorem \ref{thm:main}.
 While we cannot improve condition \ref{it:bilip} to a factor of $1+\veps$, we are able to refine it in a useful way.
 Roughly speaking, we introduce a ``correction'' function $\tilG:\R\to\R$, such that whenever $\|x-y\|_2\in[\delta r,r]$,

-This function $\tilG$ does not depend on $r$ and equals $\Theta(1)$ in the appropriate range.
+This function $\tilG$ does not depend on $r$, and it equals $\Theta(1)$ in the range $[\delta,1]$ for fixed $\delta$.
 Using the correction function, we obtain very accurate bounds on distances in the target space, at the price of increasing the dimension by a factor of $\tilde O(1/\veps^3)$.
 This high-level idea is implemented in Theorem \ref{thm:OptDistortion}, which immediately implies Theorem \ref{thm:simple1scale}, although the precise bound therein slightly differs from Equation \eqref{eq:tilG}.

 Embeddings for a single scale are commonly used in the embeddings literature, though not in the context of dimension reduction.
 It is plausible that in some applications, a single-scale embedding may suffice, or even provide better bounds than our snowflake embedding (or Question \ref{q2}).